Support

 Option A — the standalone app (most users)

-A real native app: click the icon, a window opens with the dashboard.
+A real native desktop app on both Mac and Windows.
+Click the icon, a window opens with the dashboard.
 No terminal, no Python install, no config files.
-Code-signed and Apple-notarized.
+The Mac build is signed + Apple-notarized; the Windows installer isn't yet code-signed (SmartScreen will prompt on first launch — one-click bypass).

-Option B — run from source (developers, Linux users, the curious)
+Option C — run from source (developers, Linux users, the curious)

 The dashboard works from a clone of the GitHub repo.
 You'll get the same UI but in your browser instead of a native window.